hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 The examples in this article are to illustrate how Netcode for GameObjects does not protect any connection data, and does not show how to incorporate encryption, authentication, or some other method of data security.
 :::

-## Changing the player Prefab
+## Changing the Player Prefab
-There might be times when you want to specify an alternate player Prefab to use for a player connecting.
+There might be times when you want to specify an alternate Player Prefab to use for a Player connecting.
 The connection approval process provides you with the ability to do this.

 ### Step 1: Modify/Create an in-scene placed connection approval component